acend/website-hugo/site/content/en/trainings/kubernetes.md

 main_text: "Container technologies, Kubernetes above all, have become more important in recent years and now are a significant driver of digitalization.\n\n
-This two-day training in German or English provides a practical and easy-to-understand introduction to these Open Source technologies.
-Our trainers draw on considerable practical experience and are certified Kubernetes Administrators."
+This two-day training in German or English provides a practical and easy-to-understand introduction to these open source technologies.
+Our trainers draw on considerable practical experience and are certified Kubernetes administrators."

 accordion:
     enable : true